Contemporary Ballet

 - Headshot

-5. If 17 or younger, a Letter of Recommendation is required
+5. If 17 or younger, a Letter of Recommendation may be requested

-- Stamina to participate in rigorous, professional level classes, rehearsals, performances before the public, and evening responsibilities
+- Your stamina to participate in rigorous, professional-level classes, rehearsals, performances before the public, and evening responsibilities

-- Ability to interact, and live, responsibly as a professional in a diverse artist community
+- Your ability to live and work responsibly as a professional in a diverse artist community

-- Read Program Fees & Scholarships for program fees and all scholarship opportunities.
+- Read Program Fees & Scholarships for program costs and all scholarship opportunities.

-- The Scholarship Application is found within the Program Application.
+- The Scholarship Application is found within the Program Application and must be submitted with your application.

 - If you are a dependent, all financial information provided must be for your parent/guardian(s).

-- U.S. and international dancers are eligible for scholarships.
+- U.S. and international dancers are eligible for scholarship awards.

 - Read Participation Requirements & Policies for important eligibility details.